CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 ### Setup

-If you want to run this tutorial yourself, you can find the notebook file [here](examples/mutagenesis.ipynb).
+If you want to run this tutorial yourself, you can find the notebook file [in examples firectory](https://github.com/CTUAvastLab/JsonGrinder.jl/tree/master/examples/mutagenesis.ipynb).

 ## A walkthrough of the example